-- There are different grades of cotton.
-Premium grades, which have long staple, can be almost as expensive as silk and just as lustrous.
-Lesser grades, with a shorter fiber length, can be fuzzy and dull.
+- Premium grades of, which have a long staple, can be almost as expensive as silk and just as lustrous; lesser grades, with a shorter fiber length, can be fuzzy and dull

 Linen: Linen is another plant-derived fiber, and shares many similarities with cotton.

-- Like cotton, linen is not very resilient and wrinkles easily, and needs to be blended with other fibers.
+- Like cotton, linen is not very resilient and wrinkles easily, making it a good blend with other fibers

-- Linen ages well, as it doesn’t fade from light and is resistant to insects.
-However, it is prone to mold and mildew and will not tolerate very high humidity.
-Because of its high maintenance, it is more often used in drapery and wall coverings instead of upholstery.
+- Linen ages well, as it doesn’t fade from light and is resistant to insects; however, it is prone to mold and mildew and will not tolerate very high humidity

-Silk: Silk is derived from silkworms and has been a symbol of luxury since time immemorial.
+Silk: Silk is derived from silkworms and has been a symbol of luxury for centuries.

-- Silk is strong, resilient, and can last a long time if not exposed to sunlight.
-It doesn’t mildew easily.
+- Silk is strong and can last a long time if not exposed to sunlight, as long as not mildewing easily

 - Silk is beautiful, but due to its cost, is only used in high-end fabrics.

-- Wool can be soft and fuzzy as well as hard and smooth.
+- Wool's texture can range from soft and fuzzy to hard and smooth

-- Wool is wrinkle-resistant, as well as soil resistant, and can stand up to abrasion, mildew, and sunlight.
-It does need to be protected from insects, however.
+- Wool is wrinkle- and soil-resistant and can stand up to abrasion, mildew, and sunlight; however, it does need to be protected from insects

-- It makes a durable, but relatively expensive upholstery fabric, and is often blended with other synthetic fibers.
+- It makes a durable, but relatively expensive upholstery fabric and is often blended with synthetic fibers

 Synthetic or Man-made Fibers